ImranMuhammed/Q-A-Discussion-Forum-of-upGrad-platform/README.md

 3) dataBase package consists of 1 class DataBase. which contains all data of Q&A platform, It serves as DBMS.

 4) Application package consistes of 1 upgradApplication Interface and 1 upgradApplicationImpl and Welcome page and Home page classes. upgradApplication Interface      contains all functionalities to be performed in platform. such as Login,Register,Ask question, Give answers,Upvote question and answers.

+5) exception package is added for email validation and option entered validation